-I collect information from you when you register on my site, subscribe to my blog, fill out a form or enter information on my site.
+I collect information from you when you register on my website, subscribe to my blog or fill out a contact form on the site.

 How do you use my information?

-I may use the information I collect from you when you register, sign up for my blog, respond to a survey or marketing communication, surf the website, or use certain other site features in the following ways:
+I may use the information I collect from you in the following ways:

-- To personalize each user’s experience and to allow me to deliver the type of content and product offerings in which you are most interested
+- To personalize your experience and allow me to deliver the type of content and product offerings in which you are most interested

 - To allow me to better serve you in responding to your customer service requests

-- To send periodic emails regarding your search or other products and services
+- To send you periodic emails regarding your search or other products and services

 How do you protect visitor information?

-My website is scanned on a regular basis for security holes and known vulnerabilities in order to make your visit to my site as safe as possible.
+My website is protected by a firewall and scanned on a regular basis for security holes and known vulnerabilities in order to make your visit to my site as safe as possible.

 I do not use an SSL certificate because I do not share information with third parties.